Stuffed Grape Leaves – Meat Or Vegan

 Meze/Tapas Family Meal

 Buying grape leaves is so much easier today than it used to be when I was growing up.
-Living in a small town in Maryland, there were no international markets.
-International sections in the local grocery store did not yet exist.

 Our family would pile into the car a few times a year and drive into Washington, DC where there were a few Middle Eastern or Greek markets.

-We would stock up on jars of grape leaves, rolled apricot sheets from Lebanon, which were fantastic and way ahead of the over-sugary fruit rollups we now have in the supermarket.
+We would stock up on jars of grape leaves, rolled apricot sheets from Lebanon, which were fantastic and way ahead of the over-sugary fruit roll-ups we now have in the supermarket.

-Of course there was a fantastic selection of olives in large barrels, presented in a salted brine, and the best cheese;, mostly goat and sheep milk cheeses.
-Yep, we stocked up!
+Of course there was a fantastic selection of olives in large barrels, floating around in a salted brine, and to-die-for cheeses, mostly goat and sheep milk cheeses.

 California grape leaves